rasouza1982/betterspecs/README.md

 # BetterSpecs ![alt tag](https://travis-ci.org/ycodeteam/betterspecs.svg?branch=master)
 >xSpec "is a great tool in the behavior-driven development (BDD) process of writing human readable specifications that direct and validate the development of your application" ([betterspecs.org](http://betterspecs.org/)).

 BetterSpecs is the simple way to bring the power of spec to your tests.
-Based in xSpec (Like RSpec, and Jasmine) tools, BetterSpecs, improves tests experience on MSTest tools.
+Based in xSpec (Like RSpec, and Jasmine) tools, BetterSpecs, improves tests experience on MSTest or NUnit tools.

 ### :package: install package
 To install Betterspec in your MSTest project use this command: